 - Creating opportunity for men and women who want to work; and

 - Providing long-term health and economic benefits of reliable public utilities.

 Our legislation has gained support from the Association of Washington Business, the Washington State Labor Council, and mayors from across the state who testified in support.
 We hope Senate leadership will bring this legislation to a vote.
 We need to take this step for jobs and healthy communities.

-Rep. Derek Stanford, D-Bothell, and Rep. Drew MacEwen, R-Union, are the Vice Chair and the assistant Ranking Minority Member, respectively, of the House Capital Budget Committee.
+Rep. Drew MacEwen, R-Union, and Rep. Derek Stanford, D-Bothell, are the assistant Ranking Minority Member and the Vice Chair, respectively, of the House Capital Budget Committee.